 If some debts are “good,” does that mean it’s OK (or even expected) for us to be in debt for most of our lives?
 The banks seem to think so.

 Is There Such Thing As ‘Good Debt’ to Have?

 Conventionally toted “good debts” like student loans and mortgages take up to three decades to pay off.

 Americans today are taking even longer to get out of debt, though, because of refinancing options like home equity lines of credit.
 These may shrink monthly payments, but they also extend the life of debt by several years, resulting in the average American household owing tens of thousands of dollars past the age of 75.

-Again, this raises questions about so called “good debts.”
+Again, this raises questions about the so-called “good debts.”
 Long past the age of retirement, some American households struggle with the same old debts and even take loans against their pensions or life insurance policies to make ends meet!